crodriguez1a/code-heads/glimmer-codeheads/website/README.md

 ## A few notes about pairing Glimmer with Redux

-I. Using Redux without React may require some additional work at build time
+**Using Redux without React may require some additional work at build time**

-  - A check for a missing global called `process` can somehow end up in the browser, and throw an error: <https://github.com/angular-redux/store/issues/336>.
+  - A check for a missing Global called `process` throws an error in the  browser : <https://github.com/angular-redux/store/issues/336>.
 To solve this with ember-cli, you'll have to configure `rollup` to hard-code this value in `ember-cli-build.js`.

 ```es6